Truth

 Complete audit trails

-Every interaction with Serelora is logged with full context—what was asked, what data was accessed, what reasoning was applied, what conclusion was reached.
-These trails support regulatory compliance, quality improvement, and dispute resolution.
+Every interaction with Serelora is logged with full context—what was asked, what chart data was accessed, what reasoning chain was applied, what conclusion was reached, and who approved it.
+These trails support HIPAA and regulatory compliance, prior-authorization and appeal defensibility, and quality improvement.

 - Quality metrics derived from reasoning patterns